 There are so many places to find high quality art classes and courses, and there is also a lot which is maybe not so good.

 But even if we just focus on the good classes and teachers, it is a little overwhelming to wade through the seemingly endless sites and endless possibilities.

 I mean, it is always a good idea to find a teacher you click with, somebody whose attitude and presentation you like and from whom you think you can learn.

-But really there are hundreds, maybe even thousands, of sites just for art education, and sadly the chances of stumbling upon that one ideal teacher can be pretty slim.
+But there are hundreds, maybe even thousands, of sites just for art education, and sadly, the chances of stumbling upon that ideal teacher can be pretty slim.

-I have done this stumbling and searching already, though, so that other self-taught artists may not have to.
+I have done this stumbling and searching already so that other artists may not have to.

-I wanted to get my own teaching courses to as many people as possible, and I have done a lot of research to find the best internet schools.
+I wanted to get my own teaching courses to as many people as possible, and I have researched the best online art schools.

 These courses and others can really help you understand and master things which you may have never really learned.